paotu/pyscratch/README.md

-# what is pyscratch
+# What is pyscratch
 Pyscratch is a lib for programming education for children, provide api like mit scratch.

-# how to use pyscratch
+# How to use pyscratch
 pip install pyscratch

-# Pyscratch API使用手册
+# Pyscratch API 使用手册

 ---
 ## 运动  ##